 How to Open a Company in Vietnam?

 Vietnam is an emerging economy with a lot of potential for foreign companies.
-The lower labor costs compared to other surrounding countries has attracted a massive growth in foreign direct investment (FDI).
-In the first five months of 2019, year on year growth of FDI in China was 69.1%, clearly, companies around the world are taking notice.
+The lower labor costs compared to other surrounding countries has attracted massive growth in foreign direct investment (FDI).
+From January to October 2019, FDI in Vietnam rose 7.4% to USD $16.21 billion, and clearly companies around the world are taking notice.
 This article will give you the information it takes to open a company in Vietnam.

 - Types of entities in Vietnam